Revathi-Gangadaran/User_Behaviour_and_Revenue_Analytics/README.md

 ## User_Behaviour_and_Revenue_Analytics
-Aim of this projects is to simulate a real-world business analytics workflow using Python in Google Colab
+Real-world business analytics workflow using Python in Google Colab

 ## Overview
 This project analyzes user events data to uncover actionable insights into: